Tetsuya3850/CS-Terminology/README.md

 ### DNS
 DNS is the system which translates domain names to numerical IP addresses.
 For example, www.google.com translates to 216.58.218.110.
 DNS is implemented as a distributed directory service.
 Each DNS server stores a database of domain names to IP addresses.
 If it cannot find a domain name being queried in this database, it forwards the request to other DNS servers.
 To improve performance, caching is heavily used.

+## Object Oriented Programming

+## Favor Composition Over Inheritance
+Code reuse should be achieved by assembling smaller units of functionality instead of inheriting from classes.
+In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.

 ## Database

 ### Relational Database